bbabel1/property-manager/docs/ui-components/buildium-theme.md

 # Buildium Console Theme Reference

-Our UI now mirrors the managedbyorasandbox Buildium console theme, keeping palette and typography consistent with the production dashboard and properties views.[1](https://managedbyorasandbox.managebuilding.com/manager/app/homepage/dashboard)[2](https://managedbyorasandbox.managebuilding.com/manager/app/properties)
+Our UI now mirrors the managedbyorasandbox Buildium console theme, keeping palette and typography consistent with the production dashboard and properties views (sandbox console at managedbyorasandbox.managebuilding.com, login required).

 ## Color Palette